 There are also the expenses of setting up a new household to take into account.
 If you hire an attorney to help with the process, those fees add up quickly.

 As you deal with the day-to-day specifics of your divorce, it’s easy to lose sight of the expenses.
 Start setting money aside early to help offset any surprise charges.
-Also, make sure to keep close track on what you spend.
+Also, make sure to keep close track of what you spend.

 Related Reading: Date of Separation in California